You Work Full-Time and Your Baby Is Fine (here's why, and how to make it even better)

 References and Resources

-This article synthesizes research and recommendations from leading child development authorities:
+This article draws from leading child development authorities:

 Research Studies